 This new community has quickly become a much-loved part of the city and is widely acknowledged as one of its most exciting new quarters.
 Reflecting the independent, creative spirit for which Bristol has become famous, Wapping Wharf has become a major attraction for locals and tourists alike.

 Wapping Wharf is well-known for its an incredible array of independent restaurants, cafes and shops, as well as CARGO, which houses many of these in converted shipping containers, giving the area a true dockside character.
 It's also home to over 200 residents who live in the neighbourhood, with more homes to come in future phases of development.
-There's also innovative new workspace in the pipeline, known as CARGO Work, which will use the shipping container concept to create unique offices within this vibrant community.
+There's also innovative new workspace in the pipeline, known as CARGO Work, which will offer stand-out office space within this vibrant community.